pamelamor/pamelamor/README.md

 * I’m currently working on building my personal portfolio website and a new studying app called Studybit.
 * I’m looking to collaborate on creative projects related to education, inclusivity, accessability or lifestyle improving technology.
-* I’m currently learning Python and JavaScript.
+* I’m currently learning Python.
 * Ask me about...Anything!
 * You can contact me at [pamelamortizr@gmail.com](mailto:pamelamortizr@gmail.com)
 * A link to my personal website and my projects will be available soon...